SpicychieF05/PyPass/README.md

 First launch on Windows
 - Windows may show a SmartScreen warning for new/unsigned apps
 - Click "More info" → "Run anyway" after you verify the file came from the official release
+- You may see a Windows Defender popup stating: "Microsoft Defender SmartScreen prevented an unrecognized app from starting.
+Running this app might put your PC at risk."
+This is expected for new unsigned apps—tap "More info" and then "Run anyway" to continue
+- PyPass will not harm your PC/Laptop.
+It is a fully offline application and does not access the internet

+Recommendation (optional)
+- For extra peace of mind, unzip/extract and run `PyPass.exe` after turning off your Wi‑Fi—PyPass works entirely offline

 Create a desktop shortcut (optional)
 - Right‑click `PyPass.exe` → Create shortcut